ionos-cloud/ionosctl/docs/subcommands/natgateway-lan-add.md

 Use this command to add a NAT Gateway Lan in a specified NAT Gateway.

 If IPs are not set manually, using `--ips` option, an IP will be automatically assigned.
+IPs must contain valid subnet mask.
+If user will not provide any IP then system will generate an IP with /24 subnet.

 You can wait for the Request to be executed using `--wait-for-request` option.